 Finding the Southern Goose Egg is easy, and can be accomplished from any number of trailheads that will get you on to the Fern Canyon Trail.
 From any trailhead the approach is long.
 Once past the intersection with the North Shanahan trail, the Southern Goose Egg will appear above a clearing.
 The Southeast ridge rises just right and above the Slab Overlook on the Fern Canyon Trail.
 Follow a small trail uphill to the base of the crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Southern Goose Egg:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Southern Goose Egg:

 Featured Route For Southern Goose Egg